webblabb/webblabb.github.io/_people/dmurrieta.md

 email: deedram@rams.colostate.edu
 ---

-My interests lie in applying strategies in statistical method to biological applications and to develop algorithms that enable efficient and effective information processing.
+My interests lie in applying strategies in statistical methods to biological applications and to develop algorithms that enable efficient and effective information processing.